• Facebook

 His NIH Clinical Center protocols, the NIH MINI Study, is the first organized effort to study viral infection, immune function, and disease progression in patients with disorders of mitochondrial metabolism.

-Dr. Arnold graduated from Indiana University with degrees in Biology and Chemistry.
-She has a Master’s Degree in Medical Genetics from Indiana University-Purdue University at Indianapolis and graduated from medical school at Upstate Medical Center in New York.
-She completed a residency in Pediatrics at Northwestern University and a fellowship on Genetics at the University of Colorado.
-Dr. Arnold is board certified in Pediatrics, Clinical Genetics and Clinical Biochemical Genetics.
+Dr. Arnold graduated from Indiana University with degrees in biology and chemistry and has a Master's degree in Medical Genetics from Indiana University-Purdue University in Indianapolis.
+She graduated from medical school at Upstate Medical University and completed a residency in Pediatrics at Northwestern University.
+Her genetics training was at the University of Colorado, and she is boarded in Clinical Biochemical Genetics and Clinical Genetics.

 Pam received her BSW from East Tennessee State University and her MSW from University of South Carolina.
 She has been working as a licensed clinical social worker for over 30 years serving children and adults in medical, mental health, and community settings.
 She has provided trainings for medical staff, school staff, nursing students, and MSW students on numerous topics including families in crisis, complex family systems, child abuse, suicide prevention, crisis intervention, behavioral health, child development and assessment, and professional boundaries.
 Her experience includes working with individuals and families across the lifespan including preschoolers, school aged children, teens, and adults in mental health services and has provided individual, family, and group therapies.
 She has been active with community advocacy with training and consultations for families and other community partners.